mahmoodfoysal/tourism-next-frontend/README.md

 - Dashboard Overview
 - Why Choose Us Section
 - Customer Review Section
-- Why Choose Us Section
-- FAQ Section
+- FAQ Section and also ai description generate section.
 - Coupon Claim Section
 - Coupon show in client profile and that coupon only used one user one time. and show total used coupon.
 - New member get 10% off coupon if they claim from landing page newsletter.
+- Booking status section

 ## Protected Routes